 How Many Days Should You Spend in Machu Picchu?

 After traveling sometimes several days by air, train, bus and even on foot to get to Machu Picchu, you want to make sure you have enough time to visit and explore the ruins.
 Most visitors exert a great deal of effort, not to mention expense, to get to the middle of nowhere in the Andes Mountains.
 How much time should you spend inside the ruins?
 Should you go 1 day, 2 days or longer?
-The first thing you need to know is that it takes about 5 hours to get to Machu Picchu from Cusco. (this is by train and it's the fastest route)
+The first thing you need to know is that it takes about 5 hours to get to Machu Picchu from Cusco. (this is by train and it's the fastest route.
+It's not possible to drive directly to Machu Picchu.
+Read more about driving)

 How long does it take to get to Machu Picchu?
 Can you do it in 1 Day?

-From Cusco, the average travel time one way to the main entry of Machu Picchu breaks down like this:
+From Cusco, the average travel time one way to the main entry of Machu Picchu is 5 hours:

 - 2 Hours - Cusco hotel to main train station in Ollantaytambo (over 2-lane paved roads through rural communities in the Sacred Valley)